Shenmue II

 Versions

-Despite using Japanese vocals in the Dreamcast version, changes were made to the Western versions of Shenmue II, censoring out some religious references and removing one of the answering machine messages with sexual connotations.
-The character of Yuan, a transvestite in the Japanese version, is also made female, and is re-dubbed by a Japanese voice actress.
+In the European Dreamcast version of Shenmue II, some religious references were taken out and an answering machine message with sexual connotations was removed.
+Additionally, the character of Yuan, a cross-dressing male in the Japanese version, was made female and re-dubbed by a Japanese voice actress.

 Water texturing has been completely re-worked for the Xbox port to create a a more lifelike appearance, however the addition of bloom lighting is more controversial, often giving characters a "glow" in some daylight scenes.
 At night, however, the effect allows for more realistic neon signs and other lighting effects.
 Extra motion blur was also added to fight scenes.